glenimp617/DesktopXR/README.md

 ### Additional Features and Improvements

-- Added web overlay support, including SimHub overlays.
+- Added web overlays, including support for SimHub.
-- Added DirectInput support for steering wheels, HOTAS devices, and button boxes.
+- Added DirectInput for steering wheels, HOTAS devices, and button boxes.
 - Added Discord chat to the HUD.
 Invite only.
 - Added removable and reorderable HUD tiles.
 - Improved the positioning system and made cycling through overlays easier.